Formulary

 Follow the treatment management pathway for primary or secondary prevention above.

-Consider referral to a specialist for further treatment and/or consideration of PCSK9 inhibitor therapy (alirocumab or evolocumab) if:
+Consider referral to a specialist for further treatment and/or consideration of a PCSK9 inhibitor (alirocumab or evolocumab) if:

 • they are assessed to be at very high risk of a coronary event (established coronary heart disease or two or more cardiovascular risk factors), or